rusben/dam-m6/docs/uf1/uf1nf2.md

 ### Opening a File <a name="opening-a-file"></a>

 Besides creating a file, the second most common operation performed on a file consists of opening one.
-You can open a file using the File class.
-As done previously, first declare a File variable and pass the name of the file to its constructor.
+You can open a file using the `File` class.
+As done previously, first declare a `File` variable and pass the name of the file to its `constructor`.
 Here is an example:

 ```java
 import java.io.File;